aimat-lab/gcnn_keras/README.md

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layers.
 This is realized by using `RaggedTensor`.

-Additionally, the layers support a disjoint representation of flatten values plus graph-id or partition tensor `[values, partition]` in place of the `RaggedTensor`.
+Note: At the moment, most layers support also a disjoint representation of flatten values plus graph-id tensor `[values, partition]` in place of the `RaggedTensor` for comparison purposes.
+However, this will likely be removed in future versions, as `RaggedTensor` is intended be the only tensor representation passed to and within the model.

 ### Input

 In order to input batched tensors of variable length with keras, either zero-padding plus masking or ragged and sparse tensors can be used.
 Morover for more flexibility, a dataloader from `tf.keras.utils.Sequence` is often used to input disjoint graph representations.
 Tools for converting numpy or scipy arrays are found in [utils](kgcnn/utils).

-Here, for ragged tensors, the nodelist of shape `(batch,None,F)` and edgelist of shape `(batch,None,Fe)` have one ragged dimension `(None,)`.
+Here, for ragged tensors, the nodelist of shape `(batch, None, F)` and edgelist of shape `(batch, None, Fe)` have one ragged dimension `(None, )`.
-The graph structure is represented by an indexlist of shape `(batch,None,2)` with index of incoming `i` and outgoing `j` node as `(i,j)`.
+The graph structure is represented by an index-list of shape `(batch, None, 2)` with index of incoming `i` and outgoing `j` node as `(i,j)`.
-The first index of incoming node `i` is usually expected to be sorted for faster pooling opertions, but can also be unsorted (see layer arguments).
-Furthermore the graph is directed, so an additional edge with `(j,i)` is required for undirected graphs.
-A ragged constant can be directly obtained from a list of numpy arrays: `tf.ragged.constant(indices,ragged_rank=1,inner_shape=(2,))` which yields shape `(batch,None,2)`.
+The first index of incoming node `i` is usually expected to be sorted for faster pooling operations, but can also be unsorted (see layer arguments).
+Furthermore, the graph is directed, so an additional edge with `(j,i)` is required for undirected graphs.
+A ragged constant can be directly obtained from a list of numpy arrays: `tf.ragged.constant(indices,ragged_rank=1,inner_shape=(2,))` which yields shape `(batch, None, 2)`.

 ### Model